PapaEmeritusX/BullsAndCows/README.md

 Grade: 4 bulls
 Congratulations!
 You guessed the secret code.
 ```
-* Basically the first two inputs determine the difficulty of the game.
+* Basically, the first two inputs determine the difficulty of the game.
 User chooses the length of the code to be generated and the number of symbols from 1 to 36, which refer to [0-9a-z].
 The randomly generated code consists of distinct characters.
 * Then, the game starts and player can input a string trying to guess the generated.
 * After the input the result shows up informing that 1 bull and 1 cow is guessed.
   * If the matching digits are in their right positions, they are "bulls", if in different positions, they are "cows".
 * As the player guesses the whole string correctly with all bulls the game is over.

-The game was built in one class, all integrated with the interface, hense the code lacks consistency and overal readability. which could be improved by setting the logic in to a separate class.
+The game was built in one class, all integrated with the interface, hence the code lacks overall consistency and readability, which could be improved by setting the logic in to a separate class.